-Tillerson Offers 'No Comment' On North Korea Missile Launch
+Rex Tillerson Has 'No Comment' on North Korea Missile Test

-Secretary of State Rex Tillerson said Tuesday that the U.S. has nothing further to say publicly about North Korea, which has just launched the latest in a series of missile tests as President Donald Trump prepares to meet for the first time with his Chinese counterpart.
+Secretary of State Rex Tillerson said Tuesday that the U.S. has nothing further to say publicly about North Korea, after the country conducted the latest in a series of missile tests as President Donald Trump prepares to meet for the first time with his Chinese counterpart.

 “North Korea launched yet another intermediate range ballistic missile,” read a statement by Tillerson released by the State Department.
 “The United States has spoken enough about North Korea.
 We have no further comment.”

-South Korean officials said North Korea had fired a ballistic missile into the waters off the country’s eastern coast late Tuesday, Wednesday morning local time, as South Korean and U.S. troops were conducting drills that are viewed by the North as practice for an invasion.

-It is still unclear exactly what type of missile was launched, but it flew about 37 miles from its origin in the town of Sinpo and descended in the Sea of Japan, the Associated Press reports.
+South Korean officials said North Korea had fired a ballistic missile into the waters off the country’s eastern coast Wednesday morning local time.
+The U.S. said that initial assessments indicated it was a KN-15 medium-range ballistic missile that flew about 37 miles from its origin in the town of Sinpo and descended in the Sea of Japan, the Associated Press reports.

 Read more: Style and Substance Are Both Concerns When China's Xi Jinping Meets President Trump

-Tuesday’s test marked the latest escalation in the North Korean nuclear threat; Pyongyang has conducted several such tests since the start of the year, and experts believe the country may be capable of reaching U.S. soil with a nuclear-armed intercontinental missile within the next four to five years.
+Tuesday’s test marked the latest escalation in the North Korean nuclear threat; Pyongyang has conducted several missile tests since the start of the year.

-Trump is set to meet Chinese President Xi Jinping on Thursday at his Mar-a-Lago estate in Florida, where the two are expected to discuss cooperation toward defusing the threat of North Korea.
-As its neighbor and largest trading partner by far, China has more influence over Pyongyang than any other country.
+Meanwhile, Trump is set to meet Chinese President Xi Jinping on Thursday at his Mar-a-Lago estate in Florida, where the two are expected to discuss cooperation toward defusing the threat of a nuclear North Korea.

 In an interview with the Financial Times published Sunday, Trump said he planned to negotiate with Xi for further cooperation, likely using trade and the threat of sanctions to coax China into helping the U.S. Beijing is wary, however, of America’s deployment of a Terminal High Altitude Area Defense (THAAD) antimissile system in South Korea, complicating the discussions.